Best IT Resource Management Software Shortlist

 Pros:

-- Gantt charts for project planning
+- Gantt charts and boards for project visualization

 - Robust, customizable reporting capabilities